What is Art On The Move?

 Art in Storefronts creates walk up exhibitions of visual artworks and installations created by students or alumni of the School of Visual Studies in storefronts across Missouri.
 This partnership allows students and alumni to exhibit their work, connect to their communities, and help revitalize storefronts in their hometowns.

 Formerly Art in Empty Storefronts, this program was designed to reinvigorate commercial corridors that had been hard hit by the economic downturn, research shows placing art in empty storefronts has worked well as a community and economic driver for many places around the country.
-Similar programs have been succesful through Springboard for the Arts and the NEA.
+Similar programs have been successful through Springboard for the Arts and the NEA.